 - Lower levels of inflammation

-WebMD claims that as a result of losing weight, you may enjoy a lower risk of weight-related diseases.
+As a result of losing weight, you may enjoy a lower risk of weight-related conditions.

 Details on CiCo Diet and Weight Loss